Rkoturdo-Ndo/GW2-Tutorial/README.md

 ![Statsheet](img/en/stats.png)

+### 5.1.2 Primary attributes

+There are 4 primary attributes.
+These are the only ones that a character by himself has.
+At level 80 they they all have the baseline of 1000.
+Every other attribute has a baseline of 0.

+**Offensive**

+- **Power**: Increases outgoing direct damage
+- **Precision**: Increases critical hit chance

+**Defensive**

+- **Toughness**: Increases armor
+- **Vitality**: Increases health

+###5.1.3 Secondary attributes

+There are 5 secondary attributes.
+These have no baseline and can only be aquired over equipment, boons and buffs.

+**Offensive**

+- **Condition Damage**: Increases damage done by inflicting conditions
+- **Expertise**: Increases duration of conditions
+- **Ferocity**: Increases critical hit damage

+**Defensive**

+- **Concentration**: Increases duration of boons
+- **Healing power**: Increases all outgoing healing

+### 5.1.4 Derived attributes

+There are 6 derived attributes, which are calculated from a corresponding primary attribute

+- **Armor**: Increased by Toughness and Defense, reduces incoming direct damage
+- **Boon Duration**: Increases duration of boons, 1% per 15 Concentration
+- **Critical Chance**: Increases critical hit chance, 1% per 21 Precision
+- **Critical Damage**: Increases critical hit damage, 1% per 150 Ferocity
+- **Condition Duration**: Increases duration of all inflicted conditions, 1% per 15 Expertise
+- **Health**: Maximum health, depends on profession, 10 Health per 1 Vitality

 To read more on the topic of attribute combinations check out the [wiki](https://wiki.guildwars2.com/wiki/Attribute_combinations).
 That is also where the awesome table comes from.